bwdeleeuw/RepData_PeerAssessment1/PA1_template.md

 ```

-Create a list of the total steps per day and display the data in a panel plot, ordered by interval to get clean lines
+Create a list of the total steps per day and display the data in a panel plot, comparing the average number of steps per interval across weekdays and weekends.

 ```r